jannatul29/Express-JS-Assignment/README.md

 2. If pug's file indentation was not correct, then gives error.
 But we know that, if html file does not give any error for indentation.

 ## Existing error
-If anyone search incorrect location, it gives incorrect location and search correct location, it gives correct output (shown in 5,6,7 no. screenshots).
+If anyone search incorrect location, it gives the messege(location is incorrect) and search correct location, it gives correct output (shown in 5,6,7 no. screenshots).
 Somethimes it is not working (shown in screenshots 8), but same code works properly in my personal laptop.
 ##### I use this logic:
 - if( object.location.name == req.params.city ){
       .